reefactor/brainfood_reference/README.md

 > If our lives are gifts to begin with, however, in some sense they are not _“ours”_ even when we become adults.
 Or perhaps they are, but only until such time as we find a way to bestow them.
 The belief that life is a gift carries with it the corollary feeling that the gift should not be hoarded.
 As we mature, and particularly as we come into the isolation of being “on our own,” we begin to feel the desire to give ourselves away in love, in marriage, to our work, to the gods, to politics, to our children.
 And adolescence is marked by that restless, erotic, disturbing inquisition: Is this person, this nation, this work, worthy of the life I have to give?
 > -- The Gift: Creativity and the Artist in the Modern World by Lewis Hyde

+> You don’t become completely free by just avoiding to be a slave; you also need to avoid becoming a master
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled same as human forebrain cortex depends on midbrain infrastructure, same as human consciousness is powerless against orders of endocrine system programs.